AgentsUnited/demonstrator/README.md

 <details><summary>Run the Dialogue and Argumentation Framework (DAF)</summary>

 1. Start Docker

 ~~2.
 Open a command line shell, go to `{demonstrator}\daf` and type the command `docker-compose up`.~~
-2. On Windows: double click the `{demonstrator}\daf\run-demo.bat' from your File Explorer.
+2. On Windows: double click the `{demonstrator}\daf\run-demo.bat` from your File Explorer.
 Wait until it is up and running.
    The console should print `Dialogue and Argumentation Framework ready` and look similar to this:
    ![Screenshot of the DAF console](https://github.com/AgentsUnited/documentation/blob/master/demonstrator/daf/console_running.png?raw=true)
    If you prefer to use the Docker dashboard, it should look similar to this: